yuxumin/ViQ/README.md

 ## 🎨 Reconstruction

 ViQ codes can be decoded back to pixels.
-The reconstruction decoder is **trained in a separate stage** on top of a frozen, pretrained ViQ encoder: following the REPA idea, a lightweight decoder is supervised with a combination of KL, MSE, LPIPS, and GAN losses, plus a **representation-alignment (REPA) loss** that aligns the ViQ pre-decoder features with an external feature extractor (DINOv2) for stronger semantic grounding.
+The reconstruction decoder is **trained in a separate stage** on top of a frozen, pretrained ViQ encoder: following the REPA idea, a lightweight decoder is supervised with a combination of KL, MSE, LPIPS, and GAN losses.
 This decoder achieves high-quality, high-compression-ratio reconstruction at native resolution.

 > The lightweight decoder and its training recipe are **planned for a future release** (see below).